Akshat-39/ReadMe-Generator/README.md

 You can tailor the action's behavior to better suit your project's needs:

 *   **Workflow Trigger**: Modify `.github/workflows/generate-readme.yml` to change when the action runs (e.g., `on: [push]` to your main branch, or on `pull_request` events).
-*   **LLM Model & Prompt**: Edit `scripts/generate-readme.js` to:
+*   **LLM Model & Prompt**: View `scripts/generate-readme.js` to see:
-    *   Change the LLM model used (currently `gemini-2.5-flash`).
+    *   The LLM model used (currently `gemini-2.5-flash`).
-    *   Adjust the system prompts given to the LLM for README generation or updating.
+    *   The system prompts given to the LLM for README generation or updating.
-    *   Modify the file scanning or content selection logic.
+    *   The file scanning or content selection logic.

 ## 🚀 Example Workflow Configuration